 Main picture: St. Mary’s after being reconstructed in 1896 but before the construction of the UBS building in Main Street

-This, the oldest extant house in Port Elizabeth, bears a specific significance in my life.
-The original owner of that house – the Reverend Francis McCleland – is my great great grandfather.
-In 1965 it was declared a National Monument.
-In order to restore the parsonage house from a house of ill-repute back to its former glory, all the McCleland clan in Port Elizabeth were requested to contribute financially to this process.
+This, the oldest unaltered house in Port Elizabeth, bears a specific significance in my life.
+The original owner of that house – the Reverend Francis McCleland – was my great-great-grandfather.
+In 1962 the house was declared a National Monument.
+In order to restore the parsonage house from a place of ill-repute back to its former glory, all members of the McCleland clan in Port Elizabeth were requested to contribute financially to this process.

-This blog chronicles how this parsonage came to be erected in Port Elizabeth together with its current status.
+This blog chronicles how this parsonage came to be erected in Port Elizabeth, its fall from grace, and then how it achieved its current status as a treasured museum

 Because the ultimate point of departure of the Irish Settlers was Cork, or more accurately a hamlet some 10 kilometres east thereof called Passage West, most of Francis’ South African descendants have assumed that the family was in fact resident in Cork or its environs when in fact this is fallacious.
 Frederick McCleland, Francis’s father was a merchant in Longford.
 As a consequence, Francis was in fact born and raised in Longford Town in Longford County which is situated in central Ireland.